The Croatian coastline is dotted with beautiful old lighthouses, many of which have now been converted into quirky hotels.

 In Istria in the north, there’s Savudrija, which dates back to 1818 and has been converted into a quirky four-bed apartment.
 The surrounding area is full of cultural hotspots and peppered with cycle paths for idyllic days of exploration in the sun.

 Meanwhile, down south in Dubrovnik there’s the marvellous Lighthouse Grebeni – Dubrovnik Palace Hotel, which has guarded the entrance to Dubrovnik Port for 140 years.
 Guests at the lighthouse have access to all the facilities of the Dubrovnik Palace Hotel including its wellness centre and tennis courts.
-The lighthouse can accomodate up to seven people and has great onsite activities including fishing, kayaking and jet skiing.
+The lighthouse can accommodate up to seven people and has great onsite activities including fishing, kayaking and jet skiing.

 As a country that relies on agriculture and tourism for a large part of its income, it is no surprise that agrotourism has blossomed in Croatia’s rural areas, allowing visitors to stay on working farms in the heart of the countryside.
 Not only will you discover the country on a deeper cultural level and share experiences with local people and their families in a way you rarely do in luxury hotels, you’ll also find the food is out of this world.
 Nothing can compare with the freshly-made cheeses, hams, wines and authentic local dishes you find at an agrotourism: these country folk eat like kings.
 Not only that, but you’ll also find agrotourisms are much better value than regular hotels.

 There are some great ways to do something worthwhile and mingle with unusual creatures in Croatia.
 The Kuterevo Bear Sanctuary, for example, gives travellers the chance to get involved with helping local brown bears.
-You can stay on site at the sanctuary from Easter until late autumn and get up close and personal with the bears, taking responsibility for feeding and helping to nurse them back to health.
+You can stay on-site at the sanctuary from Easter until late autumn and get up close and personal with the bears, taking responsibility for feeding and helping to nurse them back to health.

-Meanwhile at the Adriatic Dolphin Project at the Cres-Lošinj Marine, you can become an eco-volunteer and work with researchers and students helping with the research programmes, going out to track and check on the dolphins and staying at the field base.
+Meanwhile, at the Adriatic Dolphin Project at the Cres-Lošinj Marine, you can become an eco-volunteer and work with researchers and students helping with the research programmes, going out to track and check on the dolphins and staying at the field base.
 It’s demanding but incredibly rewarding.

 Finally, if neither Yogi nor Flipper flick your switch, check out Caput Insulae Eco Centre at Beli on Cres where you can help look after injured vultures – not only is this holiday a huge amount of fun, it’ll also give you unbeatable dinner party bragging rights for the next year.